-The mission of the Mental Health and Behavioural Science research group is to conduct high quality research in mental health promotion and intervention and guiding/facilitating people’s adopting healthy lifestyle/behaviour, and maintain physical, mental and behavioural wellness across lifespan.
+The mission of the Ageing, Behavioural and Mental Wellness research group is to conduct high quality research in mental health promotion and intervention and guiding/facilitating people’s adopting healthy lifestyle/behaviour, and maintain physical, mental and behavioural wellness across lifespan.
 Its main research priorities include: (a) improving mental health and well-being across lifespan, particularly in adults and older people; (b) development and evaluation of innovative psychosocial and family interventions for people with chronic physical/mental illnesses; and (c) community-based rehabilitation for disabling physical and mental illnesses.

 Signature Research Work